PinaGruden/Localization_Towed_Array/README.md

-# Localization_Towed_Array
+# Localization Towed Array

- Localization with ambiguity surfaces for towed array data
+ This repo contains code for the localization with ambiguity surfaces for towed array data.